AndrewBuckleyBooth/AndrewBooth.github.io/index.md

 # using Markdown language, you can customize the following variables!

 # these variables are required -------------------------------
-banner_title: Welcome to the website of
+banner_title: Andrew Booth
-banner_subtitle: Andrew Booth
+banner_subtitle: CV, Background, and more
 background_image: /images/background.jpeg

 # all of the following variables are optional -----------------